feedback-house/developer-portal/docs/api/area/api-area-delete.md

 ## API details

-This endpoint allows delete `area` data.
+This endpoint allows delete `area`.

 Given the id of area, the api will delete it and return the id.